alex-gutev/live_cells/README.md

 ```

 The above definition will prove useful when implementing a text field for numeric input.
 In-fact, this
-library already provides a definition for this cell using with the `toMutableString` extension
+library already provides a definition for this cell with the `toMutableString` extension
 method on `MutableCell`'s holding `int`, `double` and `num` values.

 ```dart